 When a Mattress Topper Is the Better Choice

 Choose a topper when your real complaint is about feel, not hygiene.
 Maybe your mattress is too firm, your shoulder goes numb when you sleep on your side, or your guest bed is supportive but uncomfortably flat.
-In these cases, the extra depth of a topper gives you a better chance of changing the interface between your body and the mattress.
+In those cases, the extra depth of a topper gives you a better chance of changing the interface between your body and the mattress.

 A topper is also the better answer when you want to steer performance in a specific direction.
-Memory foam generally works better for close contouring and motion isolation.
+Memory foam usually works better for close contouring and motion isolation.
 Latex usually feels more responsive, cooler, and more stable over time.
 Wool and down-style options are more about surface plushness and climate comfort than deep corrective support.

-A realistic example: if a 160-pound side sleeper moves into an apartment with a firm basic mattress, a 2- to 3-inch topper can often make the bed usable without replacing it.
+A realistic example: if a 160-pound side sleeper moves into an apartment with a firm basic mattress, a 2- to 3-inch topper can often make the bed much more usable without replacing it.
 But if that mattress already has a crater in the middle, the topper may simply follow the crater.
 That is the point where a new mattress becomes the smarter purchase.

 When a Mattress Pad Is the Better Choice